-Seahawk Jarran Reed suspended for six games for violation of NFL’s personal conduct policy
+Seahawks defensive lineman Jarran Reed suspended 6 games for violation of NFL’s personal conduct policy

-Seahawks defensive tackle Jarran Reed has been suspended for the first six games of the 2019 for a violation of the personal conduct policy for an incident from early 2017, a source has confirmed to the Seattle Times.
+Seahawks defensive tackle Jarran Reed has been suspended for the first six games of the 2019 for a violation of the personal conduct policy for an incident from early 2017, a source has confirmed to The Seattle Times.
 The news was first reported by Ian Rapoport of the NFL Network.

 As the NFL Network reported, Reed’s appeal was denied Friday morning.